adamcweitzman/FTC/_posts/2017-05-18-For-The-Love-of-God-Invest-in-Real-Estate!!.md

 Lets start at the top....

 Unless you are a business / psychological prodigy that spends 90 hours a week consuming financial news with the latest softwate AKA Warren Buffet.
-Investing in individual stoacks will [lose you money](http://www.mrmoneymustache.com/2014/11/04/why-i-put-my-last-100000-into-betterment/)!
+Investing in individual stocks will [lose you money](http://www.mrmoneymustache.com/2014/11/04/why-i-put-my-last-100000-into-betterment/)!

 ## But Mutual Funds?

 Yes, mutual funds are great and have their place in anyones portfolio.
-With the rise of the robo-adviser - [Betterment](https://www.betterment.com/) Or [Wealthfront](https://www.wealthfront.com/?gclid=CJ-j8rim9NMCFQctaQod6qoJYA) it has never been easier to invest your money effectively with no effort.
+With the rise of the robo-adviser - [Betterment](https://www.betterment.com/) or [Wealthfront](https://www.wealthfront.com/?gclid=CJ-j8rim9NMCFQctaQod6qoJYA) it has never been easier to invest your money effectively with no effort.

 But guess what....
 You will average a 7% return.